-In many cases, prospective distance learners must meet the same admission standards as on-campus students; the required coursework is usually the same or very similar.
+In many cases, prospective distance learners must meet the same admission standards as on-campus students.
+The required coursework is also usually the same or very similar.

+Online program schedules vary according to each school's requirements and opportunities, and teachers may also have certain stipulations that apply only to their class.
 In most cases, online students complete and submit coursework on their own schedules but may have certain assignments and tests due on predetermined dates.
 There are also instances where courses have no set end date, much less due dates.
 Often, these programs allow students to work whenever they desire to complete each class or earn their degree.
 These may be available as noncredit courses for continuing education or personal enrichment.

 Online classes often use specially designed education software that incorporates all aspects of classroom learning through a single Web portal, such as Blackboard.
 Students can log in using their unique account information and locate:

 Students are highly encouraged to interact with their peers and instructor.
 Sometimes there are scheduled chats or live-streaming classroom sessions, but messages are often sent asynchronously with no more than a minimal level of participation required.
 Some instructors may open a discussion topic and expect distance learners to complete original posts and reply to classmates during the week or another specified time frame.
 Common communication methods used in online classes include the following:

 - Message boards